 Basking on press praises for her albums ‘My Love’ and ‘Specialty’; TolumiDE’s acoustic ep ‘Mama Sunshine’ sheds light unto brighter days when obstacles come our way and explores themes of love, self-assurance, overcoming challenges and nostalgic memories.
 In spite of the success, she has experienced in her music career, TolumiDE is most inspired by her upbringing, cultural heritage and the loved ones who have supported her along the way.
 Through the golden moments reflected in her lyrics, she wishes to “bring back those days…”, she longs for her listeners to experience this feeling as expressed in her most recent release “Throwback”.

-Dedicated to music community enhancement and youth development, TolumiDE serves the Recording Academy as a voting Grammy member and a board member of non-profit Afropolitan Youth.
+Dedicated to music community enhancement and youth development, TolumiDE serves the Recording Academy as a voting Grammy member and a board member of non-profit Afropolitan Youth, hosts of FestAfrica – the largest African festival in the state of Maryland.
 She is ever ready to grace all occasions with riveting vocals, great personality, vibrant culture and engaging audience interaction.
 She hopes to invigorate soul music with a fresh ethnic sound that enlightens listeners about contemporary African culture and brings sentimental grooves to old and youthful audiences.